-Sitting quietly alongside Everest and connected by the South Col, Lhotse (8516m) was previously thought by Sherpas to be a minor peak of Everest, hence its name, Lhotse, meaning “South Peak”.
-However, Lhotse is by no means a lesser peak or challenge, and some consider it more a climber’s mountain than Everest.
-This expedition will summit the main peak of Lhotse, the 4th highest point in the world.
+Lhotse (8516m), sitting quietly alongside Everest and connected by the South Col, was previously thought by Sherpas to be a minor peak of Everest, hence its name, Lhotse, meaning “South Peak”.
+Lhotse however, is by no means a lesser peak or challenge, and some even consider it be more of a climber’s mountain than Everest.
+Lhotse Expedition will summit the main peak of Lhotse, the 4th highest point in the world.

 You must have extensive climbing skills and a considerable level of experience in the Himalayas to join this expedition, preferably with prior 8000m expedition experience.
 This expedition requires excellent fitness.
 You should be able to carry at least 20kg at high altitude and demonstrate strong endurance.

 - Summit the 4th highest mountain in the world